 Julie Clugage, Executive Director

 Welcome to Team4Tech!
-I could not be more excited for the launch of this new community of tech professionals dedicated to improving education in developing countries.
+I could not be more excited for the launch of this new community of tech professionals dedicated to improving education in communities worldwide that face limited access to resources.
 But “new” is not really the right word, because it is such a natural extension of the path that many of us have been on together for the past 20 years.
 I suspect that many of you reading this have been partners along the way, and I thank you for your inspiration and support.

 For me, the journey started in 1992 when, recently out of college, I headed to rural Guatemala to work in a newly formed high school for Mayan students.
 The two years I spent there changed my life and showed me how much human potential is waiting to be unlocked with the right educational opportunities.
 I always remember one of the students in my 7th grade English class, Martin.
 In spite of a complete lack of books, curriculum or proven pedagogy (they were my first class so we were all learning as we went along!), he absorbed everything I was able to teach.
 He scored near perfect on every exam, with amazing recall and comprehension.
 He came from a family of subsistence farmers, like almost everyone else in the village, and had little hope of continuing on in his studies.
 Sadly, I lost touch with him after I left Guatemala and I often wonder how far he made it in his education before he was forced to drop out and help with the family finances.
 Fortunately there were other students that I was able to keep in touch with.
 I had the privilege of supporting two of them through their university studies, and one of them now works at one of the leading think tanks in Guatemala City.